 Check oil level in bearing block and top up if required.

-Close discharge valve and depressurize the casing by opening vent valve / pug in casing
+Close discharge valve and depressurize the casing by opening vent valve / plug in casing

 Remove coupling guard and de-couple to isolate pump from the motor.

 Drain the oil in oil can with care.
 Remove oil cup with care to avoid breakage in handling.
 Applicable to pumps with lubricating oils.